Is hayfever making you drowsy? Halt symptoms and side-effects

 Of course, with a bespoke kinesiology treatment, you can take out the guess work and find out exactly which nutrients and healing your body needs.

-Book a kinesiology appointment with me to address hayfever or any other allergy issues.
+Book a kinesiology appointment with me on 07979 861577 to address any other (non-anaphylactic) allergy issues.
 Alternatively, use the code: CYT154836-35-10 for a 10% discount on the Cytoplan supplements mentioned above.

 Disclaimer: This post is not intended to be a substitute for medical advice provided by your doctor